ibm-cloud-docs/Cloudant/databases/database_partitioning.md

 1. Read about [partitioned databases and Node.js](https://blog.cloudant.com/2019/05/24/Partitioned-Databases-with-Cloudant-Libraries.html){: new_window}{: external} in this blog article that includes how to create a partitioned database, search, views, and a global index.
 2. Read the following example about using views and the `_all_docs` endpoint.

-## Example.
-Partitioning IoT reading data
+## Example - Partitioning IoT reading data
 {: #example-partitioning-iot-reading-data}

 This discussion is abstract; let's make it concrete with an example.
 We